Unfair competition is a term and a branch of intellectual property law that applies to dishonest or fraudulent rivalry in trade and commerce.

-In fact, unfair competition includes these actions as well as others designed to restrict or alter a company's revenue.
+Unfair competition addresses circumstances where consumers have been misled, or deceptive trade practices, as well as practices designed to restrict or alter a company's revenue.
 In all cases, the activity can legally give rise to a tort action.
 That is, the wrongful act is such that the perpetrator can and should be held civilly liable in a court of law.
-Some forms of unfair competition are crimes as well.
+Some forms of unfair competition are crimes, as well.

-"Unfair" doesn't mean the same thing in every situation.
-Unfair competition can have different connotations in various business settings and depending upon the nature of the commerce.
-Unfair competition in a retail store setting can be a far different practice than what a pharmaceutical company might engage in.
+Unfair doesn't mean the same thing in every situation.
+It can have different connotations in various business settings and depending upon the nature of commerce.
+For example, unfair competition in a retail store setting can be a far different practice than what a pharmaceutical company might engage in.

 Acts of unfair competition are generally characterized by deception, bad faith, fraud, or oppression—the competition is such that the victim is thwarted or prevented from successfully engaging in trade.